reichlab/docs.zoltardata/docs/Targets.md

 - *range*: (Optional) a numeric vector of length 2 specifying a lower and upper bound of a range for the continuous target.
 The range is assumed to be inclusive on the lower bound and open on the upper bound, e.g. [a, b).
 If range is not specified than range is assumed to be (-infty, infty).
-- *cat*: (Optional, but uploaded `Bin` prediction types will be rejected unless these are specified) an ordered set of numeric values indicating the inclusive lower-bounds for the bins of binned distributions.
-E.g. if `cat` is specified as [0, 1.1, 2.2] then the implied set of valid intervals would be [0,1.1), [1.1,2.2) and [2.2, \infty).
+- *cats*: (Optional, but uploaded `Bin` prediction types will be rejected unless these are specified) an ordered set of numeric values indicating the inclusive lower-bounds for the bins of binned distributions.
+E.g. if `cats` is specified as [0, 1.1, 2.2] then the implied set of valid intervals would be [0,1.1), [1.1,2.2) and [2.2, \infty).
   <!-- NGR: is upper bound always specified as infinity?-->

-If both `range` and `cat` are specified, then the min(`cat`) must equal the lower bound.
+If both `range` and `cats` are specified, then the min(`cats`) must equal the lower bound.

 ### Parameters for discrete targets